Grossombe History, Family Crest & Coats of Arms

 The surname Grossombe was first found in Norfolk at Gresham, a parish, in the union of Erpingham, hundred of North Erpingham.
 "Gresham gave name to the family of which Sir Thomas [Gresham] (c.
 1519-1579), the founder of the Royal Exchange and of Gresham College, was a member."
 The same Sir Thomas is again mentioned in the same source in Battisford, Suffolk.
 "The framework of the late Royal Exchange, London, erected by Sir Thomas Gresham, was made here; Sir Thomas residing in the adjoining parish of Kingshall, and having considerable property in this."
 Another family seat was found at Barnby-Upon-Don in the West Riding of Yorkshire.
 "The church [of Barnby-Upon-Don] is a well-built structure of very ancient date, with a chancel the property of the Gresham family, which contains some handsome monuments to their ancestors and others."

-Important Dates for the Grossombe family
+Early History of the Grossombe family

 This web page shows only a small excerpt of our Grossombe research.
 Another 186 words (13 lines of text) covering the years 1537, 1776, 1549, 1495, 1556, 1485, 1549, 1519, 1579, 1627, 1696, 1649, 1709, 1660, 1718 and 1626 are included under the topic Early Grossombe History in all our PDF Extended History products and printed products wherever possible.